 Central America & Mexico Policy Initiative Director | CAMPI

-Stephanie has also conducted field research on war torture in northern Uganda, Ecuador’s refugee policy, and Mexico’s aerospace industry.
-She has written for the New York Times, Washington Post, Foreign Affairs, Foreign Policy, and Americas Quarterly, among other outlets, and published a series of dispatches for the Lawfare Blog on the Guatemala-Mexico border and migrant deaths along the U.S.-Mexico border.
-Stephanie has a BA from Skidmore College, an MA from Yale University, and is a current PhD student in Public Policy at the University of Texas at Austin.
+Stephanie has also conducted field research on war torture in northern Uganda, Ecuador’s refugee policy, and Mexico’s automotive and aerospace industries.
+She has written for The New York Times, The Washington Post, Foreign Affairs, Foreign Policy, the Wilson Quarterly, and Americas Quarterly, among other outlets.
+Stephanie has a MA in Global Affairs from Yale University and a BA from Skidmore College.